nafc-assess/NAFOdown/README.md

-package utilizes the [bookdown](https://bookdown.org/yihui/bookdown/) package which facilitates the integration of Markdown syntax and R code and, as such, effectively provides a “one-stop-shop” tool through which text, analyses, plots and tables can be written in parallel and knit into a stand-alone and reproducible document.
+package utilizes the [bookdown](https://bookdown.org/yihui/bookdown/) package which facilitates the integration of Markdown syntax and R code and, as such, effectively provides a “one-stop-shop” tool through which analyses, plots, tables, and text can be written in parallel and knit into a stand-alone and reproducible document.
 Such a workflow minimizes the significant amount of manual effort associated with coping and pasting data, summary statistics and plots from one program to another.